The-Sycorax/DenaroWalletClient/README.md

         #### `balance`
         **Overview**: The `balance` sub-command is used to check the balance of addresses in the Denaro blockchain that are asociated with a specified wallet file.

         *Note: Similar to `decryptwallet filter`, the `balance` sub-command also has a way to filter wallet entries.
 The `-address` option can be used to filter one or more addresses that are associated with a wallet.
 Addresses can be excluded by adding a hyphen (`-`) to the beginning of it.
-Addresses can also be filtered based on origin (See `-show` option for more details).*
+Wallet entries can also be filtered based on origin (See `-show` option for more details).*

         <details>
         <summary>Usage:</summary>